palmer-dabbelt/website/pages/about.md

 I am currently working on the following projects

+Additionally, I have been involved in a number of previous projects

 * Hurricane: a multicore RISC-V implementation designed for power efficient DSP.

-Additionally, I have been involved in a number of previous projects
+This project resulted in a chip on ST's 28nm FDSOI.

 * DREAMER, a coarse grained reconfigurable architecture designed for high speed circuit emulation.
 The goal of DREAMER is to reduce the